-Car cameras have long been a favourite accessory among Russian commuters and have lead to some amusing and downright scary videos posted online.
-Not only do dash cams provide you with evidence when it comes to accident disputes, some insurers will offer discounts of up to 15% on your premiums if you fit a dash cam, offsetting any initial outlay.
+Not only do dash cams provide you with evidence when it comes to accident disputes, but some insurers will offer discounts of up to 15% off your premiums if you fit a dash cam, offsetting any initial outlay.

 Best dash cams – Buying advice